Course Information

 Week Topics/Applications Method

-2. Week The abolition of Caliphate, the law on unification of education, in response to the revolution Presentation (Preparation) Interview
+2. Week The abolition of Caliphate, the law on unification of education, in response to the revolution Presentation (Preparation)

-3. Week Sheikh Sait revolt Interview Presentation (Preparation)
+3. Week Sheikh Sait revolt Presentation (Preparation)

-4. Week Izmir assassination Interview Presentation (Preparation)
+4. Week Izmir assassination Presentation (Preparation)

-5. Week Trials of transition to multi-party Presentation (Preparation) Interview
+5. Week Trials of transition to multi-party Presentation (Preparation)

-6. Week Progressive Republican Party Presentation (Preparation) Interview
+6. Week Progressive Republican Party Presentation (Preparation)

-7. Week Free Republican Party Interview Presentation (Preparation)
+7. Week Free Republican Party Presentation (Preparation)

-11. Week Domestic and Foreign Policies in the process of Turkey in World War II Interview Presentation (Preparation)
+11. Week Domestic and Foreign Policies in the process of Turkey in World War II Presentation (Preparation)

-12. Week Causes and consequences of the transition to multi-party life Presentation (Preparation) Interview
+12. Week Causes and consequences of the transition to multi-party life Presentation (Preparation)

-14. Week Domestic and foreign policy from 1960 to the present day and the reflection of these events today Interview Presentation (Preparation)
+14. Week Domestic and foreign policy from 1960 to the present day and the reflection of these events today Presentation (Preparation)

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.